 These are just three channels, and there are many more that can work very well in B2B, no matter EU regulations.

-Co-founder and CEO of Influ2 and an entrepreneur with 20 years experience in online marketing and advertising.
+Co-founder and CEO of Influ2 and an entrepreneur with 20 years of experience in online marketing and advertising.
 Dmitri holds Executive MBAs from Columbia Business School and London Business School.
-He has successfully launched, managed and advanced multiple IT-powered companies (including BonusTec and ThickButtons).
+He has successfully launched, managed, and advanced multiple IT-powered companies (including BonusTec and ThickButtons).